An introduction to axions and their detection: Solar axion experiments

 where $B$, $L$ and $\cal A$ are the transverse magnetic field, length and cross-sectional area of the magnet respectively, $\epsilon_o$ is the throughput of the optics (or focalization efficiency), $a$ the signal spot size after focalization, $\epsilon_d$ the detection efficiency, $b$ the normalized (in area and time) background of the detector, $\epsilon_t$ is the data-taking efficiency, i. e. the fraction of time the magnet tracks the Sun (a parameter that depends on the extent of the platform movements) and $t$ the duration of the data taking campaign.

 So far we have assumed the magnet bores are in vacuum.
 This is what is called baseline (or phase-I) configuration.
 In order to attain sensitivity for axion masses above the value above which ${\cal F}(qL)$ drops due to lack of coherence (i.e. $m_a\gtrsim 0.01$~eV) the bores can be filled with a buffer gas~\cite{vanBibber:1988ge}.
 This gas provides the photon with a mass and restores the coherence for a narrow window of axion masses around the photon refractive mass.
-In this gas phase (or phase-II) of the experiment the pressure of the gas is changed in steps and the data taking follows a scanning procedure in which the experiment is sensitive to different small mass interval in each step (similar to axion haloscopes, only this time the relative width of the step in mass is of the order ${\cal O}(10^{-2})$.
+In this gas phase (or phase-II) of the experiment the pressure of the gas is changed in steps and the data taking follows a scanning procedure in which the experiment is sensitive to different small mass interval in each step (similar to axion haloscopes, only this time the relative width of the step in mass is of the order ${\cal O}(10^{-2})$).
+Note that the buffer gases can also be used in LSW experiments (see e.g.~\cite{OSQAR:2007oyv}), although is in helioscopes where it can make a difference in the sensitivity of the experiments, allowing to access QCD axion models at high masses.

-The strategy described above has been followed by the CERN Axion Solar Telescope (CAST) experiment, using a decommissioned LHC test magnet that provides a 9~T field inside the two 10~m long, 5~cm diameter, magnet bores.
+The strategy described above has been followed by the CERN Axion Solar Telescope (CAST) experiment, using a decommissioned LHC test magnet that provides a 9~T field inside the two 10~m long, 5~cm diameter magnet bores.
 CAST has been active for more than 15 years at CERN, going through several data taking campaigns, and represents the state-of-the-art in the search for solar axions.
-It has been the first axion helioscope using x-ray optics.
+It has been the first axion helioscope using X-ray optics.
 The latest solar axion result~\cite{CAST:2017uph}\footnote{This result was obtained from data taken in 2014-15, and since then the experiment is hosting different new exploratory setups like the haloscopes described in the previous section.} sets an upper bound on the axion-photon coupling of:

 for $m_a\lesssim 0.01$~eV.
 Figure~\ref{fig:helioscopes} shows the full exclusion line.
 The wiggly extension at higher masses, up to about 1 eV is the result of the scanning with a buffer gas in the bores~\cite{CAST:2008ixs,CAST:2011rjr,CAST:2013bqn}, which has allowed CAST to actually probe the QCD band in those masses.
 The limit (\ref{eq:cast}) competes with the strongest bound coming from astrophysics.
 Advancing beyond this bound to lower $\gagamma$ values is now highly motivated~\cite{Irastorza:2011gs}, not only because it would mean to venture into regions of parameter space allowed by astrophysics, but also because the astrophysical hints mentioned in section~\ref{sec:astro} seem to point at precisely this range of parameters.
 CAST has also searched for solar axions produced via the axion-electron coupling~\cite{Barth:2013sma} (and axion-nucleon in \cite{Andriamonje:2009ar,Andriamonje:2009dx}) although the very stringent astrophysical bound on this coupling remains so far unchallenged by experiments.